 Housing for Veterans; Veterans Preference.

 NHD will award 1 point for providing a preference of a minimum of 10% of the total number of restricted and unrestricted units targeted for households in which at least one household member is a Veteran (USDA-RD projects are not eligible).
 Units will not be unique or specifically designated.
 The preference must be part of in the tenant selection plan and the Project Sponsor must provide continuous proof of outreach to Veterans, including which units were given the preference.

+14.2.8 New construction projects utilizing alternative materials/methods

+Preference points will be awarded to new construction projects utilizing alternative materials/methods to reduce the cost of producing affordable housing units.
+This includes the conversion of storage containers, modular and or manufactured housing units.
+The smallest sizes allowed are 320 sq. ft. for a studio and 640 sq. ft. for a one bdrm unit (outer dimensions).
+No more than 10% of the units can be studio units (320 sq. ft.).
+Preference points will only be awarded to projects with a total development cost per unit of $140,000 or less.
+The project with the lowest development cost per unit will receive 10 preference points, the second lowest project will receive 5 pts.

 Standard Scoring Factors.